128technology/docs/docs/cli_reference.md

 #### Description

-The _show service_ command display active service information from the 128T router.
+The _show service_ command display active service information from the SSR router.
 This command has multiple service filters allowing target to specific service or services.
 Output can be displayed in summary or in detail view.

 ## `show service-path`